johandersson/.LOG-hog/src/encryption.md

 # LogHog Security & Encryption Documentation

+LogHog is designed to keep your personal logs and notes safe and private.
+Whether you're journaling thoughts, storing sensitive information, or maintaining records, your data deserves protection.
+This document explains the security measures we use to safeguard your information.

 ## Overview
 LogHog implements enterprise-grade security suitable for personal sensitive data storage.
 This document provides comprehensive details about the security architecture, encryption implementation, and protection mechanisms.